-How to plan a novel in Milanote
+How to plan & write a novel

 Follow this step-by-step guide to learn the modern process of planning a novel in Milanote, a free tool used by top creatives.